 Let’s fast-forward to the time when I was sixteen.
 Exciting times for most people but as far as I was concerned, making it to my college in Matunga on time was my only concern.
 While I a lot of girls in college were discovering their style sense, I was more than happy in my tantra tshisrts, jeans, kitos sandals and not to forget that boy cut I sported with such elan.
 By this time I had made peace with my body hair while envying all those girls who seemed to have none.
 On one of my parlour visits, one of the over-friendly staff drew my attention to my bushy eyebrows and faint moustache and to make things worse she thrusted a small mirror in my hand and asked me to have a look.
 When I held it up close enough not only did I notice my shapeless eyebrows and moustache but also faint hair on my cheeks, sides of my face, practically hair all over my face!
 I remember leaving the parlour with a heavy heart with this new knowledge.

 Hair removal is a serious business for us women.
 A waxed body would mean donning all the sleeveless, backless, neck plunging dresses and before you know it the pesky little hair’s back and then we go back to wearing clothes that practically cover us all over barely revealing our forearms and feet.
-So it’s a cycle that most of us don’t even take notice of.
+So it’s a cycle that most of us don’t notice.